sysbio-curie/NaviCell/README.md

 Using <b>NaviCell Factory</b> consists of several steps

-1) Unpack the <b>NaviCell Factory</b> package (navicell_[version].zip file) into a user-specified folder.
+1) Unpack the <b>NaviCell Factory</b> package (navicell_[version].zip file) into a folder.
 Let us assume it is "C:\NaviCell" (and we assume to work under Windows though all instructions will work under any other operating system as well).

 2) If you use <b>NaviCell Factory</b> for the first time then go to "C:\NaviCell\factory\examples\" and build the examples from there or from "C:\NaviCell\factory\maps\" folder.
 Open and browse the result locally.